-The Portfolio Review is scheduled every semester just before the next semester's registration.
-Notices are posted in the hallway.
+The Portfolio Review is scheduled every semester just before registration for the next semester.
+Notices are posted in the Communication Design wing on the ground floor of Upton Hall.
 Be on time; there will be a short presentation and paperwork that you must fill out.

 Passing the portfolio review is a prerequisite for being formally admitted into the major.
 The portfolio review provides faculty in the Communication Design program an opportunity to critically evaluate your work.

 You must take the review the semester after completing DES270:Visual Communications I.

 The portfolio review is given each semester around midterm, a few weeks before pre-registration for the following semester.
 The review is always on a Thursday at 12:15 P.M. in room UH215.
 You must show up for the review on time.
 You will be filling out some paperwork and leaving your portfolio.
 Portfolios need to be picked up Monday morning at 8:30 A.M.
 Your results will be available in the Design Office.
 The department secretary will have an envelope for you with your name on it.

 You will formally admitted into the major (B.F.A.).
 The paperwork takes about three weeks to process.

 What happens if I do not pass the review?